Malcolm Jolley meets a young winemaker from Châteauneuf-du-Pape.

 On a sunny Thursday morning at 10:02 I received a short text from Jamie Drummond: “Can you do a Châteauneuf lunch with Mark Coster today?”
 I turns out he was suffering some kind of affliction and was texting from his sickbed.
 He didn’t wish to cancel and leave Mark from Noble Estates with an empty seat at the table, nor deny a visiting winemaker an interview, so he asked if I would go in his stead.

 I try and do a little homework before meeting a wine producer, so I sent another text to Jamie asking who the producer was.
-I wondered if it was a well known one Noble represents who Jamie and I had met previously.
+I wondered if it was a well known one that Noble represents, and who Jamie and I had met previously.
 Jamie wasn’t sure but thought that was likely the case, he was ill and needed to get back to rest so I didn’t press him.
 I finished up whatever I was working on, changed into some respectable clothes and headed to Montecito restaurant for the tasting and lunch.

 Mark wasn’t surprised to see me instead of Jamie at lunch (we often cover for each other), but I was surprised to see the guest of honour, winemaker Florent Lançon.
 His family owns and cares for the famous monopole vineyard and wine, Domaine de la Solitude.
 It was a good surprise, not just for the treat of tasting famous wines, but because I recognized Florent right away from a dinner I sat next to him at a couple years ago in Provence.
 I traveled there to visit Châteauneuf and Tavel in 2016 with a group of Canadian journalists (read about that here).
 The morning of this tasting, after I had texted with Jamie, I had looked up the Rhône producers listed on Noble’s website.
 I saw la Famille Lançon, but didn’t make the connection somehow.